MXKhronos/rise-of-the-dead/Community/README.md

 ---
 ### Map Structure
-**Required**: It is recommended to install the Helix Nebula Devkit to create a new project.
+**Required**: Install the Helix Nebula Devkit for creating and saving map projects.
+(Not Published Yet)

 1. Create a new file on Roblox Studio and open the devkit from Plugins.
 2. With the devkit, you can simply create a new project by clicking **New Project**.